dkappe/dkappe.github.io/_posts/2018-07-09-project-update.md

 ### What's stopping us from rolling out lc0 to main net?

 - The network compression is possibly the single most important outstanding thing.
-There are attempts to reduce precision to fp16 (worked good), and int8 (didn't work well so far, ~150 Elo drop on same nodes).
+There are attempts to reduce precision to fp16 (worked well), and int8 (didn't work well so far, ~150 Elo drop on same nodes).
 - Merging both of @Cyanogenoid's training PRs.
 - We'd like to see cpuct 1.7 or 1.8, and perhaps resign-playthru set to 20% instead of 10%.